-• As of March 2021, RHA is administering 2,518 Project-Based Vouchers throughout the five-county jurisdiction.
-Of the2,518, there are 882 units located outside the City of Rochester.
-There are 87 project-based units under AHAP for new/renovated developments in the construction process.
-There are an additional 50 units pending AHAP.
-The active number of project-based vouchers has increased by twenty-four since February 2020.
+• As of March 2022, RHA is administering 2,488 Project-Based Vouchers throughout the five-county jurisdiction.
+Of the 2,488, there are 395 units located outside the City of Rochester.
+There are an additional 174 units pending AHAP.

-Strategy 4: Review the use of the HUD Income Disregard program for providing work incentives, e.g., public housing, Section 236, voucher and welfare program definitions of "income."
+Strategy 4: Review the use of the HUD Income Disregard program for providing work incentives, e.g., public housing, Section 236, voucher, and welfare program definitions of "income."

 - Comment: The public housing rent payment system established in the Quality Housing and Work Responsibilities Act of 1998, Section 253 Family Choice of Rental Payment.
-Superimposed on top of a minimum rent, each public housing family shall annually choose between four types of rent payment, a flat rent or income-based rent (10% of gross or 30% of adjusted gross income), welfare rent. - Each PHA shall establish a flat rental amount for each of its units based on the rental value of the unit, as determined by the PHA.
-The flat rent shall be designed so it does not create a disincentive for continued residency in public housing by families who are attempting to become economically self-sufficient through employment or who have attained a level of self-sufficiency through their own efforts.
-The rental amount for a dwelling unit shall be considered to comply with the requirements of this clause if it does not exceed the actual monthly costs to the public housing
+Superimposed on top of a minimum rent, each public housing family shall annually choose between four types of rent payment, a flat rent or income-based rent (10% of gross or 30% of adjusted gross income) welfare rent. - Each PHA shall establish a flat rental amount for each of its units based on the rental value of the unit, as determined by the PHA.
+The flat rent shall be designed, so it does not create a disincentive for continued residency in public housing by families who are attempting to become economically self-sufficient through employment or who have attained a level of self-sufficiency through their own efforts.
+The rental amount for a dwelling unit shall be considered to comply with the requirements of this clause if it does not exceed the actual monthly costs to the public housing agency attributable to providing and operating the dwelling unit.
+However, PHAs can develop their flat rents in any manner that complies with this requirement. - If a family chooses to pay the flat rent, they shall be provided the opportunity to immediately switch to the income-based rent because of financial hardships such as:

-- agency attributable to providing and operating the dwelling unit.
-However, PHAs can develop their flat rents in any manner that complies with this requirement. - If a family chooses to pay the flat rent, they shall be provided the opportunity to immediately switch to the income-based rent because of financial hardships such as: - 1.
-Situations in which the income of the family has decreased because of changed circumstances, loss or reduction of employment, death in the family, and reduction in or loss of income or other assistance. - 2.
+- 1. Situations in which the income of the family has decreased because of changed circumstances, loss or reduction of employment, death in the family, and reduction in or loss of income or other assistance. - 2.
 An increase, because of changed circumstances in the family's expenses for medical costs, childcare, transportation, education, or similar items; and - 3.
 Such other situations may be determined by the agency.
 If a family chooses the flat rent option, PHAs shall review their income not less than every three years.
 For cases where public housing residents and Section 8 recently become employed, annual disregards are available.